Cocktail (2006 film)

 Cocktail is a 2006 Hong Kong film produced and directed by Herman Yau and Long Ching.
 The film stars Candy Lo, Endy Chow, and Race Wong.

 Plot

-Candy, a pensive character, owns the fashionable Hong Kong bar Half Mortal.
-After she gives a bartender job to Paul, her part-time employee Stella, a psychology student, teaches him.
-Paul is skilled in being able to mix drinks that are suitable for what his customers are feeling.
-Paul is from a complicated background.
-He grieves as just a while ago, his alcoholic father had died.
-Paul has stopped going to school.
-A novice with dating women, he has fallen in love with Stella but is incoherent when talking to her.
-He ponders whether drinking will bring him happiness or in Stella's view just transforms how they will behave.
+Candy, a thoughtful and introspective character, owns the trendy Hong Kong bar Half Mortal.
+She hires Paul as a bartender, and her part-time employee Stella, a psychology student, begins to train him.
+Paul has a unique talent for mixing drinks that match his customers' emotional states.

+He comes from a troubled background and is grieving the recent death of his alcoholic father.
+Having dropped out of school, Paul is also inexperienced with women.
+He has fallen in love with Stella but struggles to express himself around her.

+He ponders whether alcohol can bring happiness or, as Stella believes, simply alters how people act.